 print("=== Misorientation Distribution Statistics ===")

-print(f"Total grain boundaries: {len(all_misorientations)}")
+print(f"Total number of boundaries: {len(all_misorientations)}")

 print(f"High-angle grain boundaries (≥15°): {hagb_fraction*100:.1f}%")